Washington-University/HCPpipelines/FAQ.md

 MRI scanners use gradients in the magnetic field to define the space of the image.
 These gradients are intended to be linear (i.e. have a constant slope).
 In practice this is not attainable, resulting in spatial distortions.
-The HCP 3T Connectome scanner has greater distortions than do more standard scanners because of design tradeoffs for this customized scanner.
-If the HCP pipelines are being used with regular commercial scanners, the gradient nonlinearity correction can be ignored (turned off), however if one is interested in comparing data across scanners, it is probably better to do the correction.
-For Siemens scanners, the gradient coefficents are available on the scanner (<code>C:\MedCom\MriSiteData\GradientCoil\coeff.grad</code>).
+The HCP 3T [Connectom](#connectom-vs-connectome) scanner has greater distortions than do more standard scanners because of design tradeoffs for this customized scanner.

+All scanners have some level of gradient distortion.
+Therefore, for maximal anatomical fidelity and for comparing data across scanners (which will very likely have different gradient distortion levels), we encourage researchers to obtain gradient distortion coefficients and perform gradient distortion correction (GDC).
+For Siemens scanners, the gradient coefficients are available on the scanner (<code>C:\MedCom\MriSiteData\GradientCoil\coeff.grad</code>).

+Users of the HCP Pipelines may opt not to perform gradient distortion correction.
+For example, if a scanner is used in which the images are collected in a region of the magnet bore in which the gradients have very linear performance over the imaging field of view.
+The HCP Pipelines provide options which can be used to turn off gradient distortion correction.

 <a id="9-what-if-i-want-to-process-non-human-primate-nhp-data-with-the-hcp-pipelines">
 ## 9. What if I want to process non-human primate (NHP) data with the HCP Pipelines?